 - the microSD card in the camera may be experiencing problems or may not be formatted properly for use with the camera,

 - the camera is shutting off while filming – due to vibration, a dead battery or other reasons

 - there are problems with the file transfer when the files are being moved to the computer from your camera.

 File corruption may not always be preventable the first time it occurs, but there are some steps you can take to address the problem to keep it happening in the future:

 (A) Keep an eye on the camera's battery life indicator.
-If your camera's battery needs recharging, stop any recording that is in progress, and power the camera off (if you are using a ContourROAM, just discontinue recording).
+If your camera's battery needs recharging, stop any recording that is in progress, and power the camera off (if you are using a ContourROAM or later camera model, just discontinue recording).
 Charge the camera back up at your nearest convenience.